lolscourge/Fall-Damage-Paper-Editor/README.md

 Enable or disable features for this episode:

 - **Quote Cards** — Generates styled quote card images and places them on the timeline.
   - Requires a **Quote Data File** (`.txt`).
-To create this, open the quotes table in the Google Drive / Asana document, copy the table contents, paste into a plain text file, and save as `.txt`.
+To create this, open the quotes table in the Google Drive / Asana document, copy the table contents, paste into a plain text file, and save as `NAME_Quote Data.txt`.
   - Click **Generate Cards in Photoshop** to create the PNGs before generating the project (optional — can be done separately).
   - **YT Clips** (sub-option) — downloads and trims YouTube clips referenced as URLs in the paper edit.